 TIME Fibre consistently delivers close to advertised speeds — users on Lowyat Forum and the Malaysian subreddit regularly report getting 90-95% of their plan speed even during peak hours.
 The symmetrical upload is the real differentiator: if you're on a Zoom call while your partner streams Disney+, TIME handles it without breaking a sweat.

 Unifi has improved significantly since the dark days of 2020-2022, but peak-hour slowdowns are still reported in densely populated areas.
-The asymmetrical upload (50Mbps on the base plan) can bottleneck video calls and cloud uploads.
+The asymmetrical upload (100Mbps on the 300Mbps Home Plus plan, 200Mbps on 500Mbps) can bottleneck heavy cloud uploads and multi-camera Zoom sessions.
 That said, for general browsing and streaming, Unifi's speeds are perfectly adequate for most households.

 One factor people overlook: your router matters more than your plan.
-Both providers include basic routers that struggle to cover a typical Malaysian condo.
-Investing RM200-300 in a decent WiFi 6 router (TP-Link AX73, ASUS RT-AX86U) makes more difference than upgrading from 300Mbps to 500Mbps.
+Both providers now ship WiFi 6 routers on 500Mbps and higher tiers (TIME ships the Huawei HG8145X6 on 500Mbps/1Gbps; Unifi's Home Plus mesh router is included on 300Mbps and up).
+For most Malaysian condos, investing RM200-300 in a decent WiFi 6 router (TP-Link AX73, ASUS RT-AX86U) still makes more difference than upgrading from 300Mbps to 500Mbps.

 The Coverage Question: Can You Even Get TIME?